 10 Games Like StarCraft

 The StarCraft series revolutionized the RTS genre and paved the way for many other brilliant titles that followed it.
-The first StarCraft game was released in 1998 by Blizzard Entertainment and was created by Chris Metzen and James Phinney.
+The first StarCraft game came out in 1998 from Blizzard Entertainment.

-The success of StarCraft cannot be overstated.
-This RTS not only contributed to the creation of the esports industry.
-In countries like South Korea, it changed the entire culture and has become the equivalent of football in Brazil.
+It is impossible to overstate the success and importance of StarCraft.
+This RTS not only contributed to the creation of the esports industry, in countries like South Korea, it changed the entire culture and has become the equivalent of football in Brazil.

-The second game of the series, StarCraft 2, was launched in 2010 and was extremely well-received.
+The second game of the series, StarCraft 2, came out in 2010 and was extremely well-received.
 Its single-player campaign is brilliant and the PvP offers the ultimate RTS experience.
 But this is not the only title in the RTS genre that’s worth playing, and in this article, you’ll discover 10 games like StarCraft that you should experiment with.

 1. Age of Empires IV

 Age of Empires IV excels in the diversity department.
-This RTS was years in the making and finally got released in October 2021 to universal acclaim.
+This RTS spent years in production and finally came out in October 2021 to universal acclaim.
 It’s hard not to love it if you’re a fan of the series because it offers more of what its predecessors offered but with improved visuals.

 AoE IV features 8 civilizations and each of them is unique.
 Contrast this with what most RTS games will give you, which is 3 – 5 civilizations.
 The number itself is not important if the game is good, but in the case of Age of Empires IV, it really makes it a lot more replayable than other titles.